ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patch/single-doc-patch-operation.markdown

-﻿# Patches: How to work with patch requests?
+﻿# Patches: How to perform single document patch operations?

 **Patch** operation is used to perform partial document updates without having to load, modify, and save a full document.
 The whole operation is executed on server-side and is useful as a performance enhancement or for updating denormalized data in entities.

-    The current page deals with patch operations on single documents, the next pages in this section will deal with patches on more than one document.
+    The current page deals with patch operations on single documents, the next pages in this section will deal with set based patch operations.

 ## Syntax
     Patching has three possible interfaces: typed session, non-typed session and operation